nocomplexity/SecurityArchitecture/security-sbbs.rst

 Many features are provided within this framework.
 E.g.:

--  Modular architecture to handle streams of unstructured or structured information
+-  Modular architecture to handle streams of unstructured or structured information.
--  Default support for external ZMQ feeds, such as provided by CIRCL or other providers
+-  Default support for external ZMQ feeds, such as provided by CIRCL or other providers.
--  Multiple feed support: Each module can process and reprocess the information already processed by AIL
+-  Multiple feed support: Each module can process and reprocess the information already processed by AIL.
--  Detecting and extracting URLs including their geographical location (e.g. IP address location)
+-  Detecting and extracting URLs including their geographical location (e.g. IP address location).
 -  Extracting and validating potential leak of credit cards numbers, credentials, …
--  Extracting and validating email addresses leaked including DNS MX validation
+-  Extracting and validating email addresses leaked including DNS MX validation.
--  Module for extracting Tor .onion addresses (to be further processed for analysis)
+-  Module for extracting Tor .onion addresses (to be further processed for analysis).
--  Keep tracks of duplicates (and diffing between each duplicate found) Extracting and validating potential hostnames (e.g. to feed Passive DNS systems)
+-  Keep tracks of duplicates (and diffing between each duplicate found) Extracting and validating potential hostnames (e.g. to feed Passive DNS systems).
--  A full-text indexer module to index unstructured information Statistics on modules and web
+-  A full-text indexer module to index unstructured information Statistics on modules and web.
--

 +-----------------------+-----------------------------------------------+
 | **SBB License**       | GNU Affero General Public License Version 3   |